tiga1231/neural_fdm/README.md

 An image is worth more than a thousand words, or in this case, more than a thousand numbers in a JAX array.

-You can visualize the prediction a model makes, either ours or the baselines, with a dedicated script that lets you take control over the styling of the rendered prediction:
+You can visualize the prediction a model makes, either ours or the baselines, with a dedicated script that lets you take control over the style of the rendered prediction:

 ```bash
 python visualize.py <model_name> <task_name> --shape_index=<shape_index> --seed=<test_seed>
 ```

 The shape to display is selected by inputting its index relative to the batch size with the `<shape_index>` argument.
-Check out the docstring of `visualize.py` for the nitty-gritty details of how to control color palettes, linewidths, and arrow scales to make pretty pictures.
+Check out the docstring of `visualize.py` for the nitty-gritty details of how to control color palettes, linewidths, and arrow scales for making pretty pictures.

 [Table of contents](#table-of-contents) ⬆️